MANNA & Neighborhood Services

 Behind the red door of our soup kitchen, Community Meals, lies an important place for those we serve: a place to eat, a place to relax, and a place to socialize with others.
 Community Meals serves over 500 people per month.
 This includes homeless individuals and families along with those who are considered to be the “working poor”.
 Every Monday-Wednesday and holiday, each person who walks in receives a full meal, served to them at their table by a volunteer.
 In addition, student nurses visit twice per week, providing essential medical checks and advice.
 When the items are available, guests also have access to toiletries, reading glasses, socks, and winter accessories.

 For many clients at our food pantry, being able to shop at a grocery store without concern for money seems far-fetched.
-However, a recent re-model to our food pantry has helped families realize that dream.
-Our Community Pantry now utilizes the full choice shopping model.
+At our full choice shopping model Community Pantry, this dream is a reality.
 Each family who enters our pantry can grab a cart and walk through aisles, choosing which items fit their families’ needs best.

 Backpack Nutrition Program

 As the rest of us enter the weekend looking forward to rest and relaxation – maybe going out to a nice dinner – many children face the anxiety and despair of knowing there will not be enough to eat.
 Students receiving free and reduced lunch at school during the week often go hungry on the weekend.
 At our Backpack Nutrition Program, we provide backpacks full of easily-prepared, kid friendly food for the weekend.
 We now give 225 backpacks to local students every week during the school year.